QuynhTrangDao/vis/README.md

-# **vis** - Environment for Reinforcement Learning
+# ENV - Environment for Reinforcement Learning
-`vis` is a Python library that is open source and designed for the development and comparison of reinforcement learning algorithms.
-It offers a standardized API for seamless communication between learning algorithms and environments.
-Additionally, it provides a predefined collection of environments that adhere to this API, allowing for easy compatibility and evaluation of algorithms.
+ENV is an open source Python library for developing and comparing reinforcement learning algorithms by providing a standard API to communicate between learning algorithms and environments, as well as a standard set of environments compliant with that API

 ![Python package](https://github.com/ngoxuanphong/ENV/workflows/Python%20package/badge.svg)
 <!-- ![Upload Python Package](https://github.com/ngoxuanphong/ENV/workflows/Upload%20Python%20Package/badge.svg) -->